grygy/pv217-microservices-materials/04/README.md

     private String title;

     @OneToMany(
-            mappedBy = "post", // The name of the attribute in the child entity that owns the relationship cascade = CascadeType.ALL, // All operations on the child will be cascaded to the parent orphanRemoval = true // If the child is removed from the collection, it will be removed from the database )
+            mappedBy = "post", // The name of the field in PostComment that references back to this Post entity, indicating PostComment's ownership of the relationship. cascade = CascadeType.ALL, // All operations on the child will be cascaded to the parent orphanRemoval = true // If the child is removed from the collection, it will be removed from the database )